 Exempt jobs are those which are exempt from overtime provisions of the FLSA.
 Staff in exempt jobs are paid a fixed salary and hours worked beyond 40 in a work week do not result in additional pay.
 Full-time staff employed in exempt jobs at the University are expected to work at least 40 hours per week and more as necessary.

 - Exempt employees include workers in bona fide executive, administrative, and professional positions.

 - Executive positions run the enterprise; they are concerned with planning and strategic goals.

 - Administrative positions function to carry out department-oriented goals; they are responsible for ongoing operations.

 - Professional positions require formal specialized training or education.

-The minimum wage began at $1.00 per hour, and was $1.25 until the early 60s.
-The current minimum wage for employees is $7.25 per hour.
+The current minimum wage for employees is $7.65 per hour.

 - see: Overtime Policy